|

 While

-the waters of Scammon's Lagoon with lots of gray whales—often over 2000 animals!
-They can be seen relaxing, mating and caring for their young.
+the waters of Scammon's Lagoon with lots of gray whales — often over 2000 animals!
+They can be seen relaxing,

 Photography can be breathtaking!
 Our guests find many memorable experiences with